Locations:

 How is tracheal stenosis treated?

-• Bronchoscopic tracheal dilation.
-Healthcare providers use a bronchoscope to place a balloon or tracheal dilator in your trachea.
-The balloon or dilator stretches your trachea so you can breathe.
-The surgery also helps healthcare providers learn more detailed information about the narrowing in your trachea.
+• Tracheal dilation.
+Healthcare providers place a balloon or tracheal dilator in your trachea.
+The balloon or dilator stretches your trachea so that you can breathe.

 • Laser bronchoscopy.
-Healthcare providers use a bronchoscope to focus a laser beam on scar tissue in your trachea.
+Providers direct a laser beam at scar tissue in your trachea.
+The laser burns away the tissue, opening up your airways.

 • Trachea airway stent.
-A stent is a small plastic or metal tube that holds your trachea open.
+A provider places a small, plastic or metal tube called a stent that holds your trachea open.
+(Stenting may or may not be an option, depending on the location of the stenosis.)

 Outlook / Prognosis